itpastorn/programmering-1-med-js/javascript-quirks.markdown

     typeof "2" === "string" // a primitive

 When primitives are invoked as objects, they are automatically wrapped behind the scenes.
-But numeric literals can not be invoked as functions.
+But numeric literals can not easily be invoked as objects, since the dot is interpreted as a decimal delimiter.
+You can use two dots or parenthesis to work around that issue.

     2.toString(); // syntax error
     var foo = 2;
     foo.toString(); // "2"
+    2..toString(); // "2"
+    (2).toString(); // "2"
+    2 .toString(); // "2" Notice the space between 2 and dot.
+Ambiguous style = Avoid!

     "qwerty".match(/e/) // works - yes that's a regexp

-But this little peculira bastard works:

-    2..toString(); // "2"

 Never use the wrapper functions to instantiate objects